H.R. 6182: Find It Early Act

 Official bill page with status, text, sponsors, and actions for the Find It Early Act.

-National Cancer Institute guidance provides official federal background on breast screening methods named in the bill, including mammography and MRI.
+National Cancer Institute guidance provides official federal background on the screening methods named in the bill, including mammography, ultrasound, and MRI.

 H.R.
 6182 Common Questions